hoyeunglee/MarkSixWinningSecondMethodPastMethod/README.md

 # MarkSixWinningSecondMethodPastMethod
+Mark Six Base number method is invention by Ho Yeung start from 2018, between 2021 and 2022, Lee.
+Surname is Lee, First Name is Ho Yeung.
+Copyright is reserved.

 Bank number is at Base 4 of date difference when input YYYY-MM-DD and when only base 11 and base 12 are integers instead of HEX